Here's What Donovan Mitchell Tweeted Before The Jazz Played The Heat

-The Utah Jazz are hosting the Miami Heat on Saturday afternoon in Salt Lake City, and before the game started, All-Star Donovan Mitchell sent out a tweet.
+The Utah Jazz lost to the Miami Heat 111-105 on Saturday afternoon in Salt Lake City, and before the game started, All-Star Donovan Mitchell sent out a tweet.

 The tweet from Mitchell can be seen in a post that is embedded below from his Twitter account.

-The Jazz entered the game with an 8-5 record, and lost their last game at home to the Indiana Pacers.
+The Jazz are now 8-5 on the season, and have lost their last two games at home in Utah.

-As for the Heat, they come into the game with a 7-5 record, but have lost their last three games to the Denver Nuggets, Los Angeles Lakers and Los Angeles Clippers.
+As for the Heat, they are now 8-5 after the win, but had lost their last three games to the Denver Nuggets, Los Angeles Lakers and Los Angeles Clippers.

 Both the Heat and the Jazz squared off earlier in November when the Heat beat the Jazz 118-115 in Miami, Florida.